Getting Shredded: A Beginners Guide

-Fat-free muscle, a v-tapered upper body, vascularity, and six-pack abs – that’s what we all want.
-For many, however, achieving it is about as realistic as winning the lottery.
+Whether your goal is weight loss, to build fat-free muscle, to get a v-tapered upper body, vascularity, six-pack abs, or all of the above – we all want some aspect of it, if not all of it.
 In this article, we will demystify the art of getting shredded.
 In the process, we present you with a template that you can follow to achieve your own athletic shredded look.

 In order to achieve that ripped, fat-free physique you need to nail three distinct areas of your life: